It’s been a while since I’ve talked about Korea in any medium so today, I thought I’d break down some reasons why I love Korea.

 (2) Along the same lines, I really appreciate the public transportation there.
 It is everywhere within a vast network with city buses, Korail, subway, and inter-city buses, and it is clean, well-run, and inexpensive.
 Taxis aren’t bad either, though obviously not public.

-(3) Believe it or not, I like some Goshiwons and Goshitels.
+(3) I like some Goshiwons and Goshitels.
 I actually stayed in a nicer Goshitel with cable tv, a shower in my room, storage, and other amenities (including some free foods) and it was only about $500 a month.
 It was clean, maintained, and (going back to respectfulness in the culture) quiet.
 I miss a simple life like that sometimes, because I got to meet new people and catch up on some personal work all while having a nice little pad to come back to.